danielsteman/flight-delay-prediction/README.md

 ## Next steps ➡️

+- [ ] Add more tests
+- [ ] Build and push Docker images from CI pipeline
 - [ ] Refactor Poetry dependencies to make Docker images "leaner"
 - [ ] Create Docker base image
 - [ ] Expose an inference endpoint (with FastAPI for example)